ed-is-working/rpc/README.md

 ## Nice-To-Haves

+* add an intermediate node middleware to act as a bastion to API access
 * refactor characters to employees
 * Add CRUD functionality to manage characters
 * Create seeders (instead of MS SQL backup)